 A good proxy server is designed to ensure that you can get online and carry out your Internet operations anonymously.
 The proxy server keeps your IP address hidden from the websites you visit.
 But, to maintain privacy as intended, you need to set up the proxy server correctly.
-Without proper proxy configuration, your IP address may be exposed even if you think it is not.
-In this article, we’ll discuss some common omissions in setting up proxies.
+Lack of proper proxy configuration may expose your IP address without your awareness.
+In this article, we’ll discuss some common configuration mistakes that reveal your location.

 Passing up the best